Mohamad Prakosa: Member of parliament and ambassador

 After his ministerial tenure ended, Prakosa became more involved in PDI-P's internal affairs.
 He became one of the party's chairman from 2005 to 2010 and worked as a researcher in the party's research and development agency.
 Prakosa was nominated as a member of the People's Representative Council from the Central Java IX electoral district.
 He won the election held in 2009 and was elected for a second and third term in 2014 and 2019, respectively.
+In August 2011, Prakosa was nominated by president Susilo Bambang Yudhoyono as ambassador to Italy, but he rejected, citing personal reasons.

 During his tenure as member of parliament, Prakosa became a member of the ethics council of the People's Representative Council.
 In 2015, Prakosa sparked controversy amongst PDI-P members in the People's Representative Council after providing a dissenting opinion in the case of Setya Novanto, who was caught extorting shares from Freeport Indonesia.
 Prakosa received a sanction from Megawati and was removed from the ethics council shortly after the case became public.

 In February 2021, President Joko Widodo nominated Prakosa to be the next Indonesia Ambassador to Italy.
 Prakosa had previously been offered a similar office during the presidency of Susilo Bambang Yudhoyono in August 2011, but he refused the offer, citing personal reasons.
 The People's Representative Council approved his nomination and he was sworn into office on 17 November 2021.
 He also held concurrent credentials to Malta, San Marino, Cyprus, FAO, IFAD, UNIDROIT, and WFP.

 Despite being installed in 2021, Prakosa began presenting his credentials around early 2022.
 He presented his credentials to the president of Italy, Sergio Mattarella, and the president of Cyprus, Nicos Anastasiades, on 18 February 2022, and to the Director General of the Food and Agriculture Organization Qu Dongyu on 3 March 2022.

 Prakosa died in Rome on the morning of 17 January 2023, at the age of 62.